khakhalin/notes/keywords/ransac.md

 # Related

-It feels similar to Kendall-Theil, aka Theil-Sen estimator (non-parametric approach to linear regression), where you draw all possible lines through all possible pairs of points, and then find a median of them: https://en.wikipedia.org/wiki/Theil%E2%80%93Sen_estimator
+It feels somewhat similar to Kendall-Theil, aka Theil-Sen estimator (non-parametric approach to linear regression), where you draw all possible lines through all possible pairs of points, and then find a median of them: https://en.wikipedia.org/wiki/Theil%E2%80%93Sen_estimator

 # Refs